unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

 Community Applications provides a curated catalog of over 2,000 free Docker containers and plugins maintained by the Unraid community.
 Each container or plugin lets your server take on new roles, such as running a media server, dynamic DNS client, or backup solution.

-- **Docker containers** are lightweight packages that include everything needed to run an application, keeping it isolated from the rest of your array and cache pool.
+- **Docker containers** are lightweight packages that include everything needed to run an application, keeping it isolated from the rest of your %%array|array%% and %%cache pool|cache-pool%%.
 - **Plugins** enhance Unraid OS itself.
 For more information about plugins, visit the [Plugins](../customize-your-experience/plugins.md) page.

 :::caution